 Next-generation sequencing (or NGS) technology is used to evaluate genetic variants.
-The variants reported include all mutations (pathogenic variants) recommended for testing by ACOG/ACMG, those that have been previously determined to be pathogenic by Good Start Genetics (the GSG pathogenic mutation set), and those that are commonly assessed and meet our pathogenicity criteria (OSC class 1 variants).
-Novel variants, i.e., those not in the OSC pathogenic mutation set, but expected to be pathogenic based on the nature of the sequence change, are also reported.
-Benjan variants, variants of unknown clinical significance, variants with insufficient published information to adequately assess the pathogenic nature or determine the exact genomic location, and those not reported to be associated with the appropriate phenotype are not included.
+The variants reported include all mutations (pathogenic variants) recommended for testing by ACOG/ACMG, those that have been previously determined to be pathogenic by Good Start Genetics (the GSG pathogenic mutation set), and those that are commonly assessed and meet our pathogenicity criteria (GSG class 1 variants).
+Novel variants, i.e., those not in the GSG pathogenic mutation set, but expected to be pathogenic based on the nature of the sequence change, are also reported.
+Benign variants, variants of unknown clinical significance, variants with insufficient published information to adequately assess the pathogenic nature or determine the exact genomic location, and those not reported to be associated with the appropriate phenotype are not included.
 For the purposes of this report, the term mutation is used interchangeably with pathogenic variant.
 Analytic sensitivity and specificity for the GSG pathogenic mutation set are >99%.
 For novel variants detected by NGS, the analytic sensitivity and specificity are >98% and >99%, respectively.
-NGS is also used for copy number determination for spinal muscular atrophy; analytic sensitivity and specificity for detection of the SMN1 exon 7 deletion are >99%.